marek5050/Hyperledger_Todo_App/Part_2.md

 After successfully deploying our network in [Part 1: Building a Todo application](https://github.com/marek5050/Hyperledger_Todo_App/blob/master/Part_1.md) we can Create new tasks using `node invoke.js`, and Query all tasks `node query.js`.

-Near the end of Part 1 we added **TASK3 - "Grab some lunch"**.
+Near the end of Part 1 we added **TASK3 - Grab some lunch**.
 Since it's been a few hours and our lunch break is over we should mark **TASK3** as finished.
-But we don't have the functionality to complete a task yet.
-In this tutorial we'll add the ability to **finish a task**.
+But we don’t have the functionality to complete any tasks yet.
+In this tutorial we’ll add the ability to
+**finish a task**.

-## Adding new functionality to the chaincode
+## Adding new functionality to the Chaincode

 Lets create a new version of the todo app.
 Duplicate the existing chaincode file and put it into a directory called v2.

 ```
 $ mkdir ./todo_cc/v2
 $ cp ./todo_cc/package.json ./todo_cc/todo.js ./todo_cc/v2
 ```

 Open the new chaincode file `./todo_cc/v2/todo.js` and add the **finishTask** function.
-The finishTask function will simply query the Task by it's identifier and update the status field to **Finished**.
+ The finishTask function will simply query the Task by it’s identifier and update the status field to **Finished**.

 ```javascript1.6
 async finishTask(stub, args){